duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 - [`places_item`](#placesitem-template)
 - [`places_detail`](#placesdetail-template)

-In order for these templates to display correctly, you need to ensure that each of the template's features you are using, are defined in your `data` object.
+#### Places Model and View

+The Places template group works together with the Places **model** and Places **view**.
+The Places model and view enable special map functionality and behaviors that make instant answers using Places valuable and delightful.

+The model and view are specified alongside the template group property when you call `Spice.add()`.
+You can see how this is done under the [Model and View section](https://duck.co/duckduckhack/spice_displaying#views) of the [Spice Displaying](https://duck.co/duckduckhack/spice_displaying) page.

+To work correctly, the places model requires **additional values** passed that do not appear directly in the templates.
+Make sure that each item includes the [attributes required by the places model](https://duck.co/duckduckhack/spice_displaying#place-attributes).
 Generally these are set by your `normalize` function if they do not already exist in your `api_result`.

-#### Places Model

-In addition to templates, the places group makes use of a places model and places view.
-These are built-in when you use the places template group.
-The places model and view enable special map functionality and behaviors that make the places template group valuable and delightful.

-The places model requires additional values passed to it to work correctly.
-Make sure that each item you return includes the [attributes required by the places model](https://duck.co/duckduckhack/spice_displaying#place-attributes) as well.

 ### Example use of the 'places' template group